ericposas/matter-character-gun-movement/README.md

 - look into 'unsticking' character from platforms/walls when trying to jump on them (and missing)
 - game works fine in an embedded html iframe

+### weapons
+- weapons are unlocked depending on the wave level and have unlimited usage
+- can also upgrade damage or impact force on weapons to make things more interesting
+- add shotgun
+- add smg
+- maybe change cursor depending on the weapon equipped

 ### platforms
 - add destructible cover
 - cover can be walked through, but stop bullets until they are destroyed

 ### items
-- limit grenade usage
 - add timeout for health drops to disappear
-- add grenade item
-- add shotgun item
-- add smg item

 ### enemies
 - add variance to enemy lifebar and damage rates